rana-debasis-10/Amazon-Clone/README.md

-# Amazon-Clone
+## Amazon-Clone
-A Clone created by Debasis Rana using HTML and CSS
+A frontend project created and currently under development